s0ders/akira.sh/content/posts/a-go-journey.md

 Go is a rapidly evolving language with features added to every new version.
 At the time of this post, version 1.22 is in pre-release and, among other things, is fixing one of the most common gotchas[^1].
 Being a software engineer also means knowing about what direction the language is taking and what new features are discussed.
 Below are two links to stay updated with how the Go ecosystem is evolving.

 - [The Go Blog](https://go.dev/blog/), the official Go blog.
 This is where news about the language are published.
 You can also find articles detailing a specific feature of the language such as type parameters or structured logging.
-- [Golang Weekly](https://golangweekly.com/), a weekly newsletter to stay updated about the ecosystem as well as the library and tools built in Go.
+- [Golang Weekly](https://golangweekly.com/), a weekly newsletter to stay updated about the ecosystem as well as libraries and tools built in Go.
 I highly recommend subscribing to it.

 <br>
 <br>